 - 4 boneless skinless chicken breast halves (6 ounces each)

 - Additional fresh raspberries, optional

-- Place raspberries in a small bowl; sprinkle with sugar and mash.
+- Place raspberries in a bowl; sprinkle with sugar and mash.
 Let stand for 15 minutes; mash again.
 Strain, reserving juice; discard pulp and seeds.
-In a small saucepan, combine the raspberry juice, apple juice, vinegar, soy sauce, garlic and thyme.
-Bring to a boil.
-Reduce heat; simmer, uncovered, for 5 minutes.
+In a saucepan, combine the raspberry juice, apple juice, vinegar, soy sauce, garlic and thyme.
+Simmer, uncovered, for 5 minutes.

-- In a small bowl, combine cornstarch and water until smooth; gradually stir into raspberry juice mixture until smooth.
+- In a bowl, combine cornstarch and water until smooth; stir into raspberry juice mixture until smooth.
 Bring to a boil; cook and stir for 1 minute or until thickened.
 Keep warm.

 - Flatten chicken to 1/4-in. thickness.
 In a large skillet, heat oil and butter over medium-high heat.
 Add the chicken; cook until juices run clear.
 Serve with raspberry sauce.
 Garnish with additional raspberries if desired.
 Yield: 4 servings.